Questions about Nordic Bronze Age

 When did the Nordic Bronze Age begin and end?

-What genetic clusters were found in people of the Nordic Bronze Age?
+What is the genetic legacy of the Nordic Bronze Age?